 For more complex NuGet operations, the NuGet Command task provides the flexibility to specify any command and set of arguments (Figure 42).

-We’ve redesigned our build definition editor to provide a more intuitive experience, fix some pain points, and add new capabilities.
-We hope that you’ll find it easier to use templates, add tasks, and change settings.
-And now you can use process parameters to make it easier to specify the most important bits of data without having to go deep into your tasks.
+We have redesigned our build definition editor to provide a more intuitive experience, fix some pain points, and add new capabilities.
+We hope that you will find it easier to use templates, add tasks, and change settings.
+Additionally, you can now use process parameters to make it easier to specify the most important bits of data without having to go deep into your tasks.

 Search for a templates